 Time: 7:00-9:00 pm

 Location: Stanford University,

 Instructor: Robert Cusick

 Registration: Opens on Monday, May 18, 2015 at 12pm noon

 To receive email announcements for registration and future course schedules, send an email request to CCTinformation@stanford.edu and ask to be added to the CCT distribution list.

-Tuition is $325, and includes guided meditation recordings, all coursework, and classroom instruction.
+Registration is $325, and includes guided meditation recordings, all coursework materials and classroom instruction.

-CEU credit and academic credit are *not* available for this class.
+CEU credit and academic credit are *not* available for this course at this time.

 Full refunds may only be issued if we receive your cancellation request two (2) weeks prior to the first class session.